-Strategic Recommendation 5: Continue to strengthen the relevant strategic partnerships with and capacity building of key government and non-government and private agencies to enhance national ownership and capacity of the stakeholders to deliver in their mandate and ensure sustainability.
-The CO should therefore focus on strengthening institutionalization of support to the government to overcome the high turnover of staff.
+Strategic Recommendation 5: Continue to strengthen the relevant strategic partnerships with and capacity building of key government and non-government and private agencies to enhance national ownership and capacity of the stakeholders to deliver

-Associated Conclusion 4 Origin: EQ 5, EQ8 and EQ 9 Priority: High Target: CO
+Associated Conclusion 4 Origin: EQ 5, EQ8 and EQ Priority: High Target: CO

 Operational Implications: Elevate partnership and capacity building as the main modes of engagement.
-Enhanced resource allocation will be required for capacity building and assessments to ensure evidence-based support.
+Enhanced resource allocation will be required for capacity building and assessments to ensure evidencebased support.